Disadvantages of AI in Business: Risks You Should Know

 Consequences of Using Low-Quality or Incomplete Data

-If businesses utilize AI models built on low-quality training data, the resulting AI-powered tools will likely underperform or make mistaken decisions that could disrupt operations.
+If businesses use AI models built on low-quality training data, the resulting AI-powered tools will likely underperform or make mistaken decisions that could disrupt operations.

 Incomplete data may cause blind spots, causing AI to miss important factors when analyzing data.
 Simply put, low-quality data means low-quality AI outputs, threatening any hoped-for benefits like cost savings, competitive edge, or better processes.

-If businesses utilize AI models built on low-quality training data, the resulting AI-powered tools will likely underperform or make mistaken decisions that could disrupt operations.
+Adopting AI typically requires significant upfront investment in technology, talent, and infrastructure before any return appears.
+If businesses build AI on low-quality training data, the resulting AI-powered tools will likely underperform or make mistaken decisions that could disrupt operations.

 Incomplete data may cause blind spots, causing AI to miss important factors when analyzing data.
-While poor data can hinder AI performance, businesses can discover numerous benefits when implemented correctly. (“What Can AI Do for My Business?
-Discover the Benefits of AI”)
+While poor data can hinder AI performance, businesses can discover numerous benefits of AI for business when it is implemented correctly.

 For businesses that already have older computer systems and processes in place, combining new AI technologies is not easy.
 The AI tools may not work well with the older software, databases, and business processes.